 As nice as it is that she wants to help, you don’t really need a shadow, what’s the polite way to tell a sales assistant that you don’t need help right now and that you’ll ask if you need anything?

 有什么需要吗？喜欢的话，可以试试。 (yǒu shén me xū yào ma? xǐ huan de huà, kě yǐ shì shì) If there’s anything you like you can try it on.

 谢谢，我先随便看看。 (xiè xie, wǒ xiān suí biàn kàn kan.)
 Thanks, first I would like to have a look.

 4. Taking Photos

-If you’re in a area of China that has very few foreigners, you might find that you become something of a celebrity being ‘papped’ by photographers.
-One or two pictures might be OK, but after a while you might want to politely ask them to stop taking pictures.
+If you’re in an area of China that has very few foreigners, you might find that you become something of a celebrity being ‘papped’ by photographers.
+One or two pictures might be OK, but after a while, you might want to politely ask them to stop taking pictures.

 What’s the polite way to ask someone to not take a picture of you?

 你好，可以停止对我拍照吗？这让我觉得不舒服，谢谢你的理解。 (nǐ hǎo, kě yǐ tíng zhǐ duì wǒ pāi zhào ma? zhè ràng wǒ jué de bù shū fu, xiè xie nǐ de lǐ jiě.)
 Hello, could you please stop taking photos of me?
 It makes me feel uncomfortable.
 Thank you for understanding.